PauSolerValades/distributions/README.md

 Zig library to sample from statistical distributions.
 Born out of my need of quick configs while building a Discrete Event Simulation.

 Distributions implemented:
-- Continuous: Exponential, Uniform. (also Hyperexponential, Hypoexponential and Erlang, but not tested)
+- Continuous: Exponential, Uniform, Normal. (also Hyperexponential, Hypoexponential and Erlang, but not tested)
 - Discrete: Categorical, Empirical Cumulative Distribution.

 ## Features